cdeccio/byu-cs324-w2025/11a-hw-openmp/README.md

     parallelize with respect to *overall* execution time.
 Show the steps you used to calculate it.

- 8. Briefly explain why the efficiency calculated in query 7 is less than 1.
+ 8. Briefly explain why the efficiency calculated in question 7 is less than 1.

  9. Consider Amdahl's Law: